fluent-wallet/fluent-docs/eSpace/tutorials/react-dapp-global-state.md

 ### 3. Wrap components with the context provider

-In this step, you'll import the `MetaMaskContextProvider` in `/src/App.tsx` and wrap that component around the existing `Display`, `Navigation`, and `MetaMaskError` components.
+In this step, you'll import the `FluentContextProvider` in `/src/App.tsx` and wrap that component around the existing `Display`, `Navigation`, and `FluentError` components.

 Update `/src/App.tsx` to the following: